 God used my husband to remind me that He shaped me to be me.
 I was trying so hard to be what I thought others wanted me to be.
 I was trying to keep up with the Jones’, or in this case the other big sites.
 When, I’m not like them.
 I’m not the mom who makes organic recipes, work on fun “Pinterest” projects all day to send with my child to school, or have a spotless house while I home school my kids*.
 I’m not that site making six figures a year with a full time staff that works for me.
 Instead, I’m this mom. . the one whose kid is coloring on her mac and cheese 😉

 I was trying so hard to be what I wasn’t to the point of working 20 hours a day for two weeks straight.
 I was trying to keep up a facade.
 I was afraid of failure, and was afraid of losing more readers if I couldn’t keep up the site like nothing was going on while creating the other.
 It’s exhausting and discouraging trying to be something/someone you’re not just to make others happy!
+I know a few people who will use cannabis products, including these types of dab rigs, to help them cope with the pressure of trying to please everyone all of the time.
+However, it’s not really my thing so I needed to try something else.
 Since then, I’ve changed some things up over here at Frugal Finds During Naptime.
 I’ve had an amazing response from the look and feel of the new site with the changes.
 I know this is what I’m supposed to be doing with my life-helping other women learn how to save money so they can stay at home with their babies and children.

 As moms and women in general, I think we spend far too much time, energy, and effort being who we are not for a variety of reasons.
 I think social media has distorted how moms/women are supposed to be, look, act, and do.
 I think we put far too much pressure on ourselves to be a certain way.
 We have lost site of the fact that we are all different.
 We all have different strengths and weaknesses.
 Just because you don’t make a homemade birthday cake that looks like that awesome one you saw on Pinterest, attend every school function, serve as president of the PTA, make homemade cookies for the new neighbor down the road, or cook the perfect turkey for Thanksgiving dinner doesn’t make anyone view you differently.
 It makes us think others view us differently, but the reality is, we are putting the pressure on ourselves.
 Imagine how much different our lives would be if we used the same amount of energy we put into being who we are not into being who we are.